jhnphm/jhnphm.github.io/_posts/2014-02-08-resuming-thesis.markdown

 [crosstool-ng][ct-ng] and built it from source, using a [post](http://e2e.ti.com/support/microcontrollers/tiva_arm/f/908/t/65137.aspx) by Todd Elliot on the TI forums as a guide.
-However, it doesn't seem necessary to install OpenOCD from source on Ubuntu 13.10, and the sample config recommended isn't optimal for the microcontroller (doesn't use the hardware floating point).
+However, it doesn't seem necessary to install OpenOCD from source on Ubuntu 13.10 for the LM4F120XL, and the sample config recommended isn't optimal for the microcontroller (doesn't use the hardware floating point).
 A sample configuration will be posted later.

 This blog post will be updated once I've actually verified that the hardfp toolchain works.